andremanns/Modelling-the-Abundance-of-UK-Butterflies/README.md

 ### Figure 5c: Green-veined White
 <p align='left'><image src='images/species_insights/relative_abundance_gv_white.png' width=600></p>

 ###### *Figure 5c: Annual abundance was computed by taking a geometric mean of all RA indices for a species in a particular year.
 The smoothed trend was compiled by extracting median annual predictions from the 'bootstrapped' stage 2 GAM model.
 For more information about the GAM models used in this report, see section 2: 'Model Selection' in the [methodology](methodology/README.md).
-For code relating to the stage 2 GAM click [here](code/preparation/gam_stage_2/prep_s2_gam_species_54.ipynb).
+For code relating to the stage 2 GAM optimisation process click [here](code/validation/valid_s2_gam/valid_s2_gam.ipynb).
+Code relating to the final model is available [here](code/preparation/gam_stage_2/prep_s2_gam_species_54.ipynb).
 <br>
 RA between 1993 and 2023 is shown for the Green-veined white in figure 5c.
 Over the study period, RA declined by 34% from its 1993 baseline, although it did increase steadily between 1993 and 2009 (+0.7%/yr).
 After this period, RA fell by 37% in total, and the rate of decline increased every year to more than 7%/yr in 2023.
 <br><br>